Skip to main content

 Work with the practice

-Two shapes of engagement: fixed-scope packages you can start from a DM, and custom advisory for organisations already living inside decision systems that affect real lives.
+Two shapes of engagement: fixed-scope packages you can start from a DM, and custom advisory for organizations already living inside decision systems that affect real lives.

 What changes